 Eleanor Catton is a fiction writer.
-Her first novel The Rehearsal was released in New Zealand (VUP, 2008) and the UK (Granta, 2009), and has since been translated into numerous languages.
-She was winner of the 2007 Sunday Star-Times short story competition, the 2008 Glenn Schaeffer Fellowship, and best first book of fiction in the Montana New Zealand Book Awards 2009.
+Her first novel The Rehearsal was released in New Zealand (Victoria University Press, 2008) and the UK (Granta, 2009), and has since been translated into numerous languages.
+She was winner of the 2007 Sunday Star-Times short story competition, the 2008 Glenn Schaeffer Fellowship, and best first book of fiction in the 2009 Montana New Zealand Book Awards, now known as the Ockham New Zealand Book Awards.
 The Rehearsal won the UK Society of Authors' Betty Trask Award, and it was long-listed for the Guardian First Book Award and the 2010 Orange Prize for Fiction.
 Her second novel, The Luminaries, won the 2013 Man Booker Prize.

 Photo credit: ©Robert Catto